Debt Collectors for Previous Tenant

-For example, if the debtor has absconded, you may not be able to contact them at all.
-If this is the case, the communications you send will be marked as return to sender.
+If the previous tenant has absconded, you may not be able to contact them at all.
+If this is the case, the communications you send will probably be marked as return to sender.

-If you do know the debtor’s whereabouts, then you can send them payment reminders and final notice letters.
+If you do know the debtor’s whereabouts, then you can send them payment reminders or a letter before action.
 However, most debtors are determined not to pay, and will most likely never open the letters.
 This leaves property owners will few options, but luckily, there are solutions available no matter the circumstances.

 Instead, a professional debt collector can perform the act of enforcing the debt on your behalf.
 This will save you a lot of unnecessary expense and time.
 It will also provide an effective and low cost solution.